What You Should Do in an OIG Investigation

 What Are the Potential Outcomes for an OIG Investigation?

-Health care fraud carries potential civil and criminal penalties.
+Health care fraud carries potential civil and criminal penalties through federal agencies.
 Whenever the government conducts a criminal investigation, it must notify you of your constitutional rights against self-incrimination and to speak with an attorney.
-These same rights apply in a civil, non-criminal investigation, except the government does not necessarily have to advise you of your rights beforehand.
+These same rights apply in a civil, non-criminal investigation, except the government does not necessarily have to advise you of your rights before a criminal prosecution.

-Anything you voluntarily tell the OIG may be used as evidence against you in a subsequent civil or criminal proceeding.
+Anything you voluntarily tell the OIG may be used as evidence against you in a subsequent civil or criminal proceeding and investigative reports.
 This is why it is critical never to speak to anyone from the government without an attorney present.
 Indeed, if the OIG pressures you to talk before hiring an attorney, any statements you make can be ruled inadmissible in a criminal trial.

 “You don’t want to do or say the wrong thing.
 You want to follow their requests and not miss deadlines,” Wallace says.
 “If you get a subpoena, those can be serious things and hard to comply with.
 It can be a long road and be years in the making.
 The value of counsel is they can walk you through that process.”